jockbert/monkey_test/README.md

 [open a pull request](https://github.com/jockbert/monkey_test/compare).

 All work in Monkey Test is licensed under the terms of the MIT license.
-By submitting a contribution you are agreeing to licence your work under those terms.
+By submitting a contribution you are agreeing to license your work under those terms.